0xumarkhatab/SlopeLeverage/README.md

     ✔ Holding Strategies

 ## Tech Stack
-This is a Fullstack Dapp that utilizes following stack
+This is a Fullstack Dapp that utilizes the following stack

     ✅ Next JS     - As a frontend development framework ✅ Chakra UI   - A Library for premade frontend components and styling ✅ Remix IDE   - An Online compiler for compiling and deploying our Smart contract ✅ Solidity    - The language for writing our smart contract ✅ Polygon     - The fastest and cheapest EVM blockchain to build upon.
-    ✅ Metamask    - Our crypto wallet for Purchase and Selling of our tokens.
+    ✅ Metamask    - Our crypto wallet for the Purchase and Selling of our tokens.

 ## Tutorial ( How to make one ? )
-This tutorial will guide you how to build a Slope Leverage app by yourself.
+This tutorial will guide you on how to build a Slope Leverage app by yourself.

 ## Pre-requisite